carch-org/docs/docs/getting-started/installation.md

 cargo install carch
 ```

-Once installed, simply type `carch` in your terminal to run it.
+Once that's done, you can run it by typing `carch` in your terminal.

 :::tip :bulb: TIP
-If `carch` doesn’t run, add Cargo’s bin directory to your PATH:
+If `carch` isn’t recognized, add Cargo's bin directory to your PATH:

 ```sh
 export PATH="$HOME/.cargo/bin:$PATH"